mpdf/mpdf.github.io/what-else-can-i-do/table-of-contents.md

 For additional ToCs, these will have &lt;toc name=""&gt; attribute.
 Use the lowercase e.g. for name="Figures"

-{% highlight php %}
+{% highlight css %}
 #mpdf_toc_figures {font-family:Calibri; font-size: 10pt;}

 #mpdf_toc_figures span.mpdf_toc_t_level_0 {color: red; }
 {% endhighlight %}

-<div class="alert alert-info" role="alert"><strong>Note:</strong> If you have 2 ToCs immediately following each other, and wish to use pagenumstyle or suppress to control the following text, then you need to set those values on both of the &lt;tocpagebreak&gt; elements.</div>
+<div class="alert alert-info" role="alert">**Note:** If you have 2 ToCs immediately following each other, and wish to use pagenumstyle or suppress to control the following text, then you need to set those values on both of the &lt;tocpagebreak&gt; elements.</div>

 ## Automatically Generated ToC entries

-You can automatically generate ToC entries from h1 - h6 tags, by setting the variable <a href="{{ "/reference/mpdf-variables/h2toc.html" | prepend: site.baseurl }}"><code>h2toc</code></a>.
+You can automatically generate ToC entries from h1 - h6 tags, by setting the variable <a href="{{ "/reference/mpdf-variables/h2toc.html" | prepend: site.baseurl }}">`h2toc`</a>.

 Only the default ToC will be used if more than 1 ToCs are defined for the document.